-Jump to Spring 2025 Lab Sections
+Jump to Fall 2025 Lab Sections

 While students will spend most of their time working in their sections on their specific research projects, students will also meet regularly as a larger group which will include all students enrolled in any section and any project of the AJRL.
 In those larger lecture and workshop settings, students will participate in the following activities: